 Network of Garages

-Just like certain hospital fall under the network of insurers providing health insurances, car insurance companies also have garages under the network.
+Just like certain hospitals fall under the network of insurers providing health insurance, car insurance companies also have garages under the network.
 Make a list of garages that fall under the network of your insurer.

 Claim Settlement Ratio